wshager/abstractng/README.md

 The above example shows how `reduce` can be used to both filter and transform items in an array.
 The downside of this code is that it's harder to read, because it doesn't distinguish between the `filter` part and the `map` part of the operation.

 Is there a way to improve that?
 It turns out there is.
-A pattern was introduced in Clojure that was called [transducers](https://cognitect.com/blog/2014/8/6/transducers-are-coming) and soon found it's way into JavaScript.
+A pattern was introduced in Clojure that was called [transducers](https://cognitect.com/blog/2014/8/6/transducers-are-coming) and soon found its way into JavaScript.

 In transducers, function composition is used to create a single operation that can be passed to a `reduce` function.
 See the below code snipped from [Eric Elliot's nice writeup on transducers](https://medium.com/javascript-scene/transducers-efficient-data-processing-pipelines-in-javascript-7985330fe73d).